Stephen Hendry: Later career and retirement (1999–2012)

-Retirement (2012)

 Hendry ensured he would make his 27th consecutive appearance at the main stage of the 2012 World Championship when he defeated Yu 10–6 in the qualifiers.
 He made a 147 in his 10–4 first-round defeat of Bingham, his third maximum break at the Crucible and the 11th of his career.
-He defeated the defending champion Higgins 13–4 in the second round, his first victory over his compatriot in a ranking event since 2003, to reach his 19th world quarter-final.
+He defeated the defending champion Higgins 13–4 in the second round, his first victory over Higgins in a ranking event since 2003, to reach his 19th world quarter-final.
 However, after losing 2–13 to Maguire in the quarter-finals, Hendry announced his retirement from professional snooker at the age of 43, citing dissatisfaction with his standard of play and difficulty balancing competitive, commercial, and personal commitments.
 He stated that he had decided three months earlier to retire at the end of the season.

-Return to the professional tour (2021–present)
+Return to the professional tour and second retirement (2020–2024)

 In August 2020, Hendry reached the semi-finals of the World Seniors Championship.
-The following month, citing improvements in his form and confidence, he accepted an invitational tour card to play on the main World Snooker Tour for two seasons.
+The following month, citing improvements in his form and confidence, he accepted a two-year invitational tour card for the main World Snooker Tour.
 After delaying his return to competition several times during the 2020–21 season, he played his first professional match in almost nine years at the 2021 Gibraltar Open, losing 1–4 to Matthew Selt in the first round.
-He also entered the 2021 World Championship, where he won his first-round qualifier 6–3 against Jimmy White, but lost 1–6 to Xu Si in the second qualifying round.
+At the 2021 World Championship, he won his first-round qualifier 6–3 against Jimmy White, but he lost 1–6 to Xu Si in the second qualifying round.

-During the 2021–22 season, Hendry competed in six ranking events between August and November 2021, but did not progress beyond the last 64 in any of them.
-He defeated Chris Wakelin 3–2 in the first round of the 2021 British Open, but was whitewashed 0–3 by Gary Wilson in the second round.
-He defeated Michael White 4–1 to qualify for the 2021 English Open, but was whitewashed 0–4 in the first round by Wakelin, scoring just 18 points in the match.
-He lost in the qualifiers for the 2021 Scottish Open, the January 2022 European Masters, and the 2022 German Masters.
+During the 2021–22 season, Hendry competed in six ranking events between August and November 2021 but did not progress beyond the last 64 in any of them.
+He defeated Chris Wakelin 3–2 in the first round of the 2021 British Open, but Gary Wilson whitewashed him 3–0 in the second round.
+He defeated Michael White 4–1 to qualify for the 2021 English Open but was whitewashed 0–4 in the first round by Wakelin, scoring just 18 points in the match.
+He lost 0–4 to Allan Taylor in the 2021 Scottish Open qualifiers, 3–5 to Li Hang in the January 2022 European Masters qualifiers, and 2–5 to Gao Yang in the 2022 German Masters qualifiers.
 After a 1–6 defeat to Thepchaiya Un-Nooh in the first round of the 2021 UK Championship, he did not compete in any further professional events for the remainder of the season.
-He opted not to enter the 2022 World Championship qualifiers, stating that he had not been practising enough to be competitive, which led to speculation that he would abandon his comeback plans.
-However, Hendry confirmed that he intended to continue on the tour.
+He opted not to enter the 2022 World Championship qualifiers, stating that he had not been practising enough to be competitive, but confirmed that he intended to continue on the tour.